Distorted optimal transport: Risk measures, S-shaped distortion, and risk aggregation

 Corresponding statements on minimizers can be obtained similarly as discussed in Remark \ref{rem:max}.

 For $p,q\in (0,1)$ with $p< q$, any point in $[1-q,1-p]$ is an inflection point of the distortion function $h$ of $\RVaR_{p,q}$.
-Taking the inflection point $r=1-q$ of $h$, the condition $h '(r^-)=0= h'(1^-)$ holds.
-Therefore, the condition in Theorem \ref{pr:th2dual} holds, and a universally optimal copula is $C^{\mp}_r$.
-Thus, Theorem \ref{pr:th2dual} gives an optimal copula for computing the maximizing dependence structure in the $\RVaR_{p,q}$ risk aggregation problem.
+Taking the inflection point $r=1-p$ of $h$, the condition $h '(r^+)=0= h'(0^+)$ holds.
+Therefore, the condition in Theorem \ref{pr:th2dual} holds, and a universally maximal copula is $C^{\pm}_r$; thus, we obtain a maximizing dependence structure in the $\RVaR_{p,q}$ risk aggregation problem; a related result on this problem is Theorem 3 of \cite{LW21}.
 This copula is not unique since the distortion function of RVaR is not strictly SS; indeed, by definition, $\RVaR_{p,q}$ neglects the region of the distribution beyond its $q$-quantile and below its $p$-quantile, leaving some flexibility of the optimal copula.

 As the limiting case of $\RVaR_{p,q}$ as $p\uparrow q$, the $\VaR_q$ risk aggregation problem is also maximized by $\C^{\pm}_{1-q}$.
 This fact was shown by \cite{M81} and \cite{R82}.
 As the other limiting case of $\RVaR_{p,q}$ as $q\to 1$, the $\ES_p$ risk aggregation problem is maximized by $ C^+$, which is also implied by Theorem \ref{th:general}.
 All optimizers above are not unique; for instance, $\mathcal C_{1-p}$ is the set of all maximizers for $\ES_p$ (\cite{WZ21}).